flatsurf/surface-dynamics/README.txt

 Contact
 -------

-Your comments are welcome: vincent.delecroix@labri.fr For problems with Mac OS X: samuel.lelievre@gmail.com
+Your comments and help are welcome: vincent.delecroix@labri.fr For problems with Mac OS X: samuel.lelievre@gmail.com